Still Craving Cigarettes After Quitting? This Is Why

 Table of Contents

-Maybe it’s not your first time.
-Maybe you’ve already used the patch, the gum, the apps.
-Maybe you followed the plan; you were ready.
+You finally made the decision to quit smoking.
+Maybe it is not your first time.
+Maybe you have already used the patch, the gum, the apps.
+Maybe you followed the plan, you were ready.

 But then the cravings crept in.

-There’s another ingredient most people never realize is there: Sugar.
+The truth is, cigarettes do not just hook you with nicotine.
+There is another ingredient most people never realize is there: Sugar.

-Yes, sugar is added to most cigarettes to make the smoke feel smoother, more inhalable, and more addictive.
+In fact, sugar is added to most cigarettes to make the smoke feel smoother, more inhalable, and more addictive.
 And once you understand how it works on your brain, it starts to make sense why quitting feels so much harder than expected.
-If you want the plain-English science, see the Benefits of Hypnosis Backed by Research in Washington DC.

 Why Is There Sugar in Cigarettes?

-And sugar is one of the most common additives.
+Notably, sugar is one of the most common additives.

 According to the World Health Organization (WHO), almost all cigarette brands globally include sugar-based additives such as: